JoeFerri/polynomials/README.md

 # Polynomials

-> Library for polynomial and vector calculus in Typescript.
+> Library for polynomial calculus in Typescript.

 ---